-For accelerated students who have been admitted to Elmhurst, here's everything you need to know about getting enrolled and registering for class.
+For degree-completion students who have been admitted to Elmhurst, here's everything you need to know about getting enrolled and registering for class.

 Information technology is a central component of today’s business world.
-At Elmhurst College, you’ll prepare for a vital career in many of the exciting positions within the information technology industry—on the fast track.
+At Elmhurst College, you’ll prepare for a vital career in many of the exciting positions within the information technology industry.

 In this program, you’ll learn to create Java and SQL-based business applications, including web-based applications using Java Script, Java Servlets, and SQL databases.
 And you’ll gain an understanding of the infrastructure that supports today’s network environments.
 Students also have their choice between five concentrations, providing excellent preparation for a rich, useful career.